iterorganization/SimDB/docs/sphinx/index.rst

-ITER Simulation Database Version |version|
+ITER Simulation Database Management Tool Version |version|
 ==========================================

 SimDB is the ITER simulation database management tool designed to track, manage and validate simulations and allow for